 Like every story in history, Africa's story is intricately tied to other places and people.
 Africa went largely unnoticed by inhabitants of the continent of Europe throughout the medieval period (500-1500 CE).
 Religious warfare called the Crusades united European countries in the quest to combat the religion of Islam and spread Christianity, and at the same time, introduced Europeans to the textiles, goods, and technology of the Eastern world.
-The interest in trade grew further with Marco Polo's book about his travels in Cathay (China), which became a bestseller.
+The interest in trade grew further with Marco Polo's book about his travels in Cathay (China), which became a best seller.

-By the 15th century, the countries of Europe began looking for easier ways to trade goods with Asia.
+By the fifteenth century, the countries of Europe began looking for easier ways to trade goods with Asia.
 Travel over land using caravans was tedious and costly.
 Spain and Portugal, situated on the Iberian Peninsula, wanted to establish trade routes, but each country had different theories of the best way to get to Asia.
-Spain, after pushing the Muslims out of Southern Spain in January of 1492, gave money and ships to a sailor named Cristobal Colon who thought the best way to reach Cathay was to sail west across the "Ocean Sea."
+Spain, after pushing the Muslims out of their southern regions in January of 1492, gave money and ships to a sailor named Cristobal Colon, who thought the best way to reach Cathay was to sail west across the "Ocean Sea."

 The Portuguese had the idea to reach the East by the circumnavigation of Africa (sailing around the southern edge of the continent).
 The first voyages of exploration were sent out by Prince Henry the Navigator who had the vision of ocean exploration south along the coast of Africa.
 He started a school of navigation, which was founded in 1418.
 First, a Portuguese sailor named Gil Eannes sailed south to Cape Bojador, the large bulge in the northwest part of Africa.
-The first cargo ever brought back to Europe from Africa was a cargo of sealskins.
-While sailing along this coast, the
+The first cargo ever brought back to Europe from Africa was sealskins.
+While sailing along this coast, the ongoing trade in slaves among African nations was discovered.
+Prince Henry decided to become active in the slave trade, and Portugal began importing enslaved Africans in 1441.